Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Tampa Bay's games this season have gone over 50 points five of seven times.
+- Tampa Bay and its opponents have combined to put up more than 49.5 points in five of seven games this season.

-- New Orleans' games have gone over 50 points in just one opportunity this season.
+- New Orleans has combined with its opponents to score more than 49.5 points in one game this season.

-- Sunday's total is 6.6 points lower than the two team's combined 56.6 points per game average.
+- The two teams combine to average 56.6 points per game, 7.1 more than the over/under in this contest.

-- This contest's over/under is 12.2 points above the 37.8 these two squads combine to allow per game this season.
+- These two squads combine to allow 37.8 points per game, 11.7 fewer than this contest's over/under.

-- Buccaneers games this season feature an average total of 50.9 points, a number 0.9 points higher than Sunday's over/under.

-- In 2020, games involving the Saints have averaged a total of 44.3 points, 5.7 fewer than this game's set over/under.

 Buccaneers stats and trends

-- The Buccaneers have been favored by 5.5 points or more six times this season and are 3-3 ATS in those contests.
+- The Buccaneers are 3-3 ATS when favored by 4.5 points or more this season.

-- Tampa Bay's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Tampa Bay has hit the over in 57.1% of its opportunities this year (four times in seven games with a set point total).

-- Tampa Bay is 3-4 against the spread and 6-1 overall in games when it scores more than 16.8 points.
+- Tampa Bay is 3-4 against the spread and 6-1 overall this season when the team records more than 16.8 points.

 - The Buccaneers rack up 91.9 more yards per game (423.4) than the Saints give up per outing (331.5).